-The effective date of the revaluations was Thursday, 28 February 2013.
+The effective date of the last revaluations was Thursday, 28 February 2013.
 Revaluations were performed by independent valuer, Mr Tom Bate MSc BSc Land Econ (UK) MRCIS, MIV (SA), of MillsFitchet who are not connected to the group.
 The valuer is a professional valuer registered without restriction in terms of Section 19 of the Property Valuers Professional Act 47 of 2000.

 Land and buildings are revalued independently every five years.

-The carrying amount of the land and buildings under the cost model would have been R29 294 000 (2013: R29 621 000).
+The next revaluation will be performed on 28 February 2018.
+The carrying amount of the land and buildings under the cost model would have been R28 194 665 (2014: R29 294 000).